Early Life and Education:

 Georges Cuvier was the most vocal opponent to Jean Baptiste Lamarck and his ideas of evolution.
 Lamarck was a proponent of the linear system of classification and that there were no "constant species".
 Cuvier's main argument against Lamarck's ideas was that important organ systems, like the nervous system or cardiovascular system, did not change or lose function like other less important organs did.
 The presence of vestigial structures was the cornerstone of Lamarck's theory.

 Perhaps the most well known of Georges Cuvier's ideas comes from his 1813 published work called Essay on the Theory of the Earth.
-In this, he hypothesized that new species came into being after catastrophic floods.
+In this, he hypothesized that new species came into being after catastrophic floods, such as the flood described in the Bible when Noah built the ark.
 This theory is now known as catastrophism.
 Cuvier thought that only the highest of the mountain tops were immune to the floods.
 These ideas were not very well received by the overall scientific community, but more religious based organizations embraced the idea.

 Even though Cuvier was anti-evolution during his lifetime, his work actually helped give Charles Darwin and Alfred Russel Wallace a starting point for their studies of evolution.
 Cuvier's insistence that there was more than one lineage of animals and that organ structure and function depended on the environment helped shaped the idea of Natural Selection.